-Germany is a big country with several waterfalls divided over the whole country.
+Germany (Deutschland) is a big country with several waterfalls divided over the whole country.
 Germany, strangely enough, is quite unknown territory for me.
-I live nearby in the Netherlands but I only visited Germany once chasing waterfalls.
+I live nearby in the Netherlands but I only visited Germany twice chasing waterfalls.

 Most of the most beautiful waterfalls in Germany are located in the south, in the Alps and in the Schwarzwald.